Tour the Towns

 Homer Seafood

-A great place for seafood and pizza, lunch and dinner.
+Homer Seafood restaurant is a great place to enjoy seafood and pizza during lunch and dinner.

-Kel’s Kove Marina offers fishing, cabins, convenience store, and marina.
+Kel’s Cove Marina offers fishing, cabins, convenience store, and marina.
 It also has a bathhouse, tent camping and full hookups.

 3455 Highway 146., Homer, LA 71040